Search-optimized content preview

 If your hardwood floors look scratched, dull, or uneven, replacement is not always the best next step.
 In many cases, professional sanding can restore the original character of the wood and give your home a fresh, clean look.

-Here is what sanding actually does, when it makes sense, and how to get long-lasting results.
+Here is what sanding actually does, when it makes sense, and how to get long-lasting results in a Portland home.

 What professional hardwood floor sanding solves